PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening another pull request.

-The latest implementation unit moves SavedModel/PyTorch-specific preparation settings into a requested-exporter resolver.
-Unrequested output paths, persistence, PyTorch timeout, shape hints, and test data are no longer read;
-custom input data is read only for integer calibration or PyTorch artifacts.
+The latest implementation unit moves quantization type and input/output dtype selection into the existing requested quantization controls.
+A conversion without quantized artifacts no longer reads these options; requested outputs retain the legacy `per-channel`/`int8` defaults and explicit-value behavior.
 The immutable `ConversionRequest` remains the sole option source.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous